goochatlanta/gbbatarticle/README.md

 # GBBAT

 ## Goal
-Writing a practice paper for the Data Science Journal on our creation of GBBAT.
+Began research by writing a practice paper for the Data Science Journal on our creation of GBBAT.

 The editor Mark Parsons suggested that the following makes a good practice paper.